rabihzsiddiqui/Restaurant_Rating_Analysis/README.md

-This is the repo for the final project for COGS108 - Data Science im Practice.
+This is the repo for the final project for COGS108 - Data Science in Practice.